Following the race is exciting for students.

 To keep track of musher progress and other data during the race as mushers travel from checkpoint to checkpoint, use one of our sample tracking forms that are listed on this page or create a chart to gather the data you want students to collect.

-Charts for both the southern and the northern routes are included for you.
 During odd numbered years, the musher’s will be on the southern route.
 The race follows the northern route during even numbered years.
-Make sure you use the correct tracking form for the route used in this year’s race.

 Each musher wears a race bib.
 The bib number a musher wears is that musher’s starting number or starting position.